Chess rating system: Example

 Elo gives an example of amending the rating of Lajos Portisch, a 2635-rated player before his tournament, who scores 10½ points of a possible 16 winning points (as this is against 16 players).
 First, the difference in rating is recorded for each other player he faced.
 Then the expected score, against each, is determined from a table, which publishes this for every band of rating difference.
 For instance, one opponent was Vlastimil Hort, who was rated at 2600.
 The rating difference of 35 gave Portisch an expected score of "0.55".
-This is an impossible score as not 0, 1/2 or 1 but as this is higher than 0.5 even a draw will very slightly damage Portisch's rating; conversely a draw will very slightly improve Hort's rating.
+This is an impossible score as not 0, 1/2 or 1 but as this is higher than 0.5 even a draw will slightly damage Portisch's rating and slightly improve Hort's rating, so (ignoring their other results in the tournament) moving their ratings slightly closer together.

-Portisch's expected score is summed for each of his matches, which gave a total expected score of 9.66.
+Portisch's expected score is summed for each of his matches, which gave him a total expected score of 9.66 for the tournament.
 Then the formula is: